 Beware of slippery patches on the tracks.
 Bare, packed, earth covered by green moss may be very slippery.
-Carry your phone on you when running as it could be critical if you get lost or injured.
+Carry your phone on you in a waterproof bag when running as it could be critical if you get lost.

 The signs to look out for: